hackAD/nyu-vote/README.md

 user and seeing if you can access HOST/admin

-3. Once you have verified that it is working from your user, you want to click the "Delete Dev Superuser" button on the sidebar from the HOST/admin page.
+3. Once you have verified that it is working from your user, you want to click the "Delete Superuser" button on the sidebar from the HOST/admin page.
 If it worked, then the button will dissapear.